panditdhamdhere/Compose/STYLE.md

 ## 1. No Imports in Facets
 Facets in Compose are self-contained, stand-alone smart contracts.
-Keep the code in the facet and make it as readable as possible,
+Keep the code in the facet and make it as readable as possible.

 Importing other files into Compose facets is not allowed.
 - Example: